-Note: IO insertion shall NOT be performed just for prophylactic access and requires MCP Order with the exception of adults in cardiac arrest.
+Note: IO insertion shall NOT be performed just for prophylactic access.

-- 2. Intravenous fluids or medications are urgently needed and peripheral intravenous access cannot by established in a timely manner AND the patient exhibits one or more of the following: - a.
+- Intravenous fluids or medications are urgently needed and peripheral intravenous access cannot by established in a timely manner AND the patient exhibits one or more of the following: - a.
 Altered mental status (GCS ≤ 8). - b.
 Respiratory compromise (pulse oximeter ≤ 90% after appropriate O2 therapy, or respiratory rate < 10 or > 40). - c.
 Hemodynamic instability (systolic BP < 90). - Intraosseous may be considered prior to peripheral IV attempts where successful rapid peripheral IV placement is doubtful, as in the following situations: - a.
 Cardiac arrest (medical or trauma). - b.
 Profound hypovolemia with altered mental status. - c.
 Patient in extremis with immediate need for medication or intravenous fluids (patient in status epilepticus, impending arrest, etc.).